Grayscale Investments: History

 In 2017, Grayscale launched two additional cryptocurrency investment funds which held Ethereum Classic and Zcash.
 The following year, the company launched its fourth cryptocurrency fund, the Digital Large Cap Fund (GDLC), initially holding bitcoin, Ether, Litecoin, Ripple, and Bitcoin Cash.
 GDLC began trading publicly in October 2019.
 GBTC became an SEC-reporting bitcoin investment fund in 2020.
-As such, it files publicly available financial disclosure forms, including the quarterly Form 10-Q and annual Form 10-K.

-In 2021, the company added Grayscale Solana Trust to its portfolio, the 16th such fund it manages.
+In 2021, the company added Grayscale Solana Trust to its portfolio.
+The company managed digital assets totalling $50 billion.

-In 2021, the company was said to manage more than $50 billion in assets.

-In 2022, Grayscale launched an ETF traded on American, British, Italian, and German exchanges that tracks the Bloomberg Grayscale Future of Finance Index, consisting of a blend of companies, including asset managers, exchanges, brokerages, and cryptocurrency miners.
+In 2022, Grayscale launched an ETF traded on American, British, Italian, and German exchanges that tracks the Bloomberg Grayscale Future of Finance Index, consisting of asset managers, exchanges, brokerages, and cryptocurrency miners.
 In June 2022, the SEC denied Grayscale's request to turn GBTC into an exchange-traded fund, citing concerns about the lack of oversight over cryptocurrencies and the risk of price fixing.
 The denial prompted Grayscale to sue the agency.

-As of November 2022, the Grayscale Bitcoin Trust holds one of the largest shares of bitcoin (BTC), with 643,572 BTC, worth about $10.6 billion, approximately 3% of all Bitcoin currently available.

-Contagion from FTX bankruptcy

-When the Bahamas-based cryptocurrency exchange FTX filed for bankruptcy in November 2022, the Financial Times reported that investors in the trust "have suffered an 83 per cent loss since bitcoin peaked in November 2021."
-Grayscale Bitcoin Trust declined by 20% over the two weeks preceding November 17.
-It was trading at a discounted price, 42% below the value of its Bitcoin, as of November 14.
+For much of GBTC's existence, investors in the trust including Alameda Research engaged in arbitrage trades based on the difference in price between GBTC’s shares and the corresponding amount of bitcoin.
+At the time of Alameda’s bankruptcy, shares of GBTC were trading at a lower value than the corresponding amount of bitcoin held by the trust.
+Alameda's post-bankruptcy management sued Grayscale in 2023 to recover the value of the shares in bitcoin.

+In 2022, the SEC denied the conversion of Grayscale Bitcoin Trust into an ETF because of alleged lack of surveillance capabilities.
+Grayscale filed a case against the SEC arguing that the former allowed Bitcoin Futures ETF.
+Now, both Futures ETF and Spot ETF relied on the same underlying, i.e., Bitcoin.
+Grayscale while following the same surveillance measures was denied a license.
+Finally, it won the case by unanimous vote in the United States Court of Appeals for the District of Columbia Circuit on August 29, 2023.
+Michael Sonnenshein suggested his firm's ETF would survive, along with a few others, but most wouldn't see widespread interest and adoption.

+Grayscale launched three new funds in July 2024: a spot Ether ETF, a mini Bitcoin ETF, and an investment fund for artificial intelligence-related cryptocurrency projects.
+The following month, Peter Mintzberg succeeded Sonnenshein as CEO.